Bayon: Etymology

 The name of Bayon was given by Etienne Aymonier in 1880.
-According to his report, Bayon was the Latin transliteration of what he had seen written in Khmer as "Bayânt" which he presumed most have been a corrupted form of the pali Vejayant or Sanskrit Vaijayant, the name of the celestial palace of Indra of which the Bayon was presumed to be the earthly reflection.
+According to his report, Bayon was the Latin transliteration of what he had seen written in Khmer as "Bayânt" which he presumed must have been a corrupted form of the Pali Vejayant or Sanskrit Vaijayant, the name of the celestial palace of Indra of which the Bayon was presumed to be the earthly reflection.
 The first syllable Ba as a Sanskritic prefix was similar to that found in other places such as Ba Phnom and could signify the presence of a protector or defensor.